 In October 2019, a police raid captured 31 Unión members and uncovered two synthetic drug laboratories.
 The raid was triggered by reports of collusion between gang members and city authorities, according to Mexico City Security Secretary Omar García Harfuch, who claimed to have a list of around 120 police officers that may have collaborated with La Unión.
 Though 27 of those captured were later released, it did mark a turning point in La Unión’s fortunes.

-As of November 2020, La Unión Tepito’s current leader is reported to be Rául Rojas Molina, alias “El Mi Jefe.”
+As of May 2022, La Unión Tepito’s most commonly cited leader continues to be Rául Rojas Molina, alias “El Mi Jefe.”

 A key lieutenant of one of La Unión’s former leaders, Roberto Moyado Esparza (a.k.a.“El Betito”), who was arrested in 2018, Rojas Molina has climbed the ranks since his incarceration in 2010 for armed robbery and crimes against public health and is currently linked to 38 homicides, 18 of which he allegedly carried out.